Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Overwatering is a common cause of diseases in the money tree.
 Therefore, you should not overwater the money tree.

-How to use garlic or neem spray?
+How do you use garlic or neem spray?

-• You can use 1 tsp liquid concentrate of garlic/neem oil and mix it with 1 or 1.5 liters of water.
+- You can use 1 tsp liquid concentrate of garlic/neem oil and mix it with 1 or 1.5 liters of water.

-• Pour the liquid into a spray bottle.
+- Pour the liquid into a spray bottle.

-• Spray the liquid on the money tree once a week until the pests vanish.
+- Spray the liquid on the money tree once a week until the pests vanish.

 Also Read: Does A Money Tree Attract Bugs?
 (Common Bugs+How To Get Rid Of Them)